 - Mental Health – Reducing stress and distraction from office noise and interruptions by colleagues

-- Financial Savings – Saving hundreds per month that were previously spent on train tickets, petrol, coffees and lunch
+- Financial Savings – Saving hundreds per month that were previously spent on train tickets, petrol, coffee and lunch

 - Independence – More autonomy over each day creates a feeling of being trusted and respected, and individuals are able to create the work environment where they feel most comfortable and productive.